 In the past, a broker was considered an individual member of a profession and often worked at a special agency known as a brokerage house (or simply a brokerage).
-Nowadays, the term "broker" is often used as shorthand for a brokerage.
+Today, the term "broker" is often used as shorthand for a brokerage.
 Subsequently, online forex brokers have grown in popularity and help facilitate trillions of pounds worth of daily foreign currency market turnover.

 Retail forex is forex that is traded through dealers, often by smaller or individual investors.
 These firms are also known by the term "retail aggregators."
 Retail forex trading began to become popularised in the late 1990s with the emergence of internet-based financial trading.
 At that time, retail forex brokers and dealers went into business to allow smaller traders to get into markets that were previously limited to large-scale businesses and financial institutions.

 Forex trading has been popularised among individual traders because brokers have offered them the chance to trade with margin accounts.
 These allow traders to effectively borrow capital to make a trade, and multiply the principal that they use to trade by large amounts, up to 50 times their initial capital.
 This availability of leverage furnishes participants with greater capital efficiency and the ability to implement a variety of forex trading strategies.

 Brokers And Dealers

 Most retail forex brokerages act in the role of dealers, often taking the other side of a trade in order to provide liquidity for traders.
 Brokers make money with this activity by charging a small fee through a bid-ask spread.
 Before the emergence of retail forex brokerages, individual trading amounts less than US$1 million were discouraged from entering the market by high bid-ask spreads.
 Unfortunately for everyone else, the ability to trade forex simply wasn't feasible.